Ragnyll/ragnyll.github.io/_posts/2023-04-11-mid-level-swe-resume.md

 their full responsibilities and desired skill sets listed on the posting.
 This isnt always true for FAANG jobs, but as a general statement I find that it holds.
-If you are switching major tech stacks you are working on (like moving from analytics to front end work), then a cover letter becomes nessecary.
+If you are switching major tech stacks you are working on (like moving from analytics to front end work) then a cover letter becomes nessecary.

 &nbsp;&nbsp;&nbsp; You can think of a cover letter as an extended objective statement.
 But where the objective statement is only one sentence that likely